kaosat-dev/Blenvy/docs/avian/readme.md

 If everything went right, your cube should fall into the void due to gravity.
 Note that it phases right through the ground because we have not yet added a rigid body and collider to it yet.

-Click on the ground and add a `RigidBody` component as described before to it, but this time set it to `Static`.
+Click on the ground object and add a `RigidBody` component as described before to it, but this time set it to `Static`.
 This means that the ground itself will not react to forces such as gravity, but will still affect other rigid bodies.
+Note that since we are not working with a blueprint here, you'll need to add the component to the object itself rather than a collection.

-Add a collider to the ground as before.
+Also add a collider to the ground as before.
 Make sure that the dimensions of the collider match the dimensions of the ground.

 <details>
 <summary>Ground collider</summary>